Developing prompt criteria

 Issues tab

-This tab defines the fields and criteria used for determining whether a document relates to a set of specific topics or issues.
-It appears if you selected Issues as the Analysis Type during setup.
+This tab defines the issue fields and criteria used for determining whether a document relates to the set of topics or issues specified.
+It appears if you selected Issues as the Analysis Type during project setup.

 Fill out the following:

-• Choice Criteria—select each of the field choices one by one.
+- Choice Criteria—select each of the field Choices one by one to be analyzed.
 A maximum of 10 choices can be analyzed at a time.
 To remove a selected choice, click the X in its row.
-For each choice, write a summary in the text box listing the criteria that determine whether that issue applies to a document.
-Include:
+For each choice, write criteria description in the text box listing the criteria that determine whether that issue applies to a document, or this information can be populated using prompt kickstarter.

-The field choices cannot be changed after the first job run.
-However, you can still edit the summary in the text box.
+- The field choices cannot be changed after the first job run.
+However, you can still edit the criteria description in the text box.

 For best results when writing the Choice Criteria:

-• Each of the choices must have its own criteria.
-If a choice has no criteria, either fill it in or remove the choice.
+- Each choice must have its own criteria.
+If a choice has no criteria, either fill it in or delete the choice.

 Using prompt kickstarter

-aiR for Review's prompt kickstarter enables you to efficiently create a project's set of Prompt Criteria from existing case documents, such as requests for production, review protocols, complaints, or case memos.
-By uploading up to five documents (with a total character count of up to 150,000), aiR for Review will analyze them to complete the relevant prompt criteria.
+aiR for Review's prompt kickstarter enables you to automatically draft initial prompt criteria for a project from existing case documents, such as review protocols, requests for production, complaints, or other foundational case documents, instead of doing so by scratch.
+By uploading up to five documents (with a total character count of up to 150,000), aiR for Review will analyze them to complete the relevant initial prompt criteria.
 This enables you to start a new project with minimal effort.
-See Job capacity and size limitations for more information on document and prompt limits.
+See Job capacity, size limitations, and speed for more information on document and prompt limits.

 You can repeat this process as needed to refine the prompt criteria before starting the first job analysis.
-Once the analysis begins, the Draft with AI option is disabled.
+After the analysis begins, the Draft with AI option is disabled.

 To use prompt kickstarter: